How to write a UCAS Personal Statement

 Personal Statement structure

-While there's no set layout for a Personal Statement, you may find it useful to follow this structure:
+While there's no set layout for a Personal Statement, you may find it useful to follow this Personal Statement structure when you decide what to put in your statement.

 - Reasons for choosing this subject(s)